Rameen-dev/Rameen-dev/README.md

 ### 🧭 About Me

 I’m a dedicated and ambitious software engineering student focused on building systems that solve real-world problems.
-My work blends technical precision with creativity — from designing healthcare management tools to building Discord automation systems and AI-driven projects.
+My work blends technical precision with creativity, from designing healthcare management tools to building Discord automation systems and AI-driven projects.

 I’m currently developing hands-on experience in:
 - **Full-Stack Development** with Next.js, Node.js, and PostgreSQL